-Purpose of the Condenser Coil
+Purpose of the Condenser Coils

 The outdoor condenser coil of your air conditioner performs a tough job in warm weather.
 It takes the concentrated heat collected from your home and dumps it into the hot outdoor air.
 To get rid of the collected heat, your outdoor condenser coil has to move a lot of air.
 If the coil is dirty or if plants or other objects are too close to the conditioner unit, the fan in the outdoor coil can’t move as much air as required for good performance and efficiency.
 This raises your electricity cost for air conditioning and may shorten the life of the outdoor condensing unit.

 Around the outdoor condensing unit of the air conditioner, remove plants and other debris from within 3 feet of the unit in all directions.

 Make sure the air’s upward path from the unit is unrestricted for at least 5 feet.